Summary

 Granddaughter, Dinah SECKER, wife of a New Zealand Statesman

-the Alexander MONRO (tertius), the third of that dynasty to hold
+Alexander MONRO (tertius), the third of that dynasty to hold the chair

 Representatives and his obituary in Illustrated London News read:

-Nelson, in that island.
-He was the fourth son of Dr. Alexander Monro,
+last, at Newstead, Nelson, in that island.
+He was the fourth son of Dr.

-Professor of Anatomy in Edinburgh University, where he was educated and
+Alexander Monro, Professor of Anatomy in Edinburgh University, where he

-where he graduated M.D. in 1836.
-Having studied medicine in Paris,
+was educated and where he graduated M.D. in 1836.
+Having studied medicine

-Berlin, and Vienna, Sir David proceeded to New Zealand, and in 1849
+in Paris, Berlin, and Vienna, Sir David proceeded to New Zealand, and in

-was for some years Speaker.
+for some years Speaker.
 He was created a Knight Bachelor in 1866.
+He

 My understanding of John's closest descendants (with my ancestors in